lml-layer-system/ai-failure-periodic-table/README.md

 Every lab has its own internal vocabulary for failure.
 One lab calls something one thing, the next lab calls it another, a startup doesn't name it at all because they don't know it exists yet.
 When an incident happens — a jailbreak, a deceptive agent, a hallucinated medical dosage — there's no shared language to say precisely *what* failed and *why*.
 Without shared language there's no shared defense.

 This is the gap this project addresses: **a common structural map for AI failure** — so the whole field can reason about safety in the same terms, find failures before deployment, and build defenses that transfer across systems and organizations.

+## Who can benefit the most?
+Teams deploying agents in consequential workflows (money, data, infra, compliance) who need a shared failure map and a path to runtime enforcement.

 ---